 In Sweden, summer’s end heralds the return of crayfish season and with it a host of “kräftskivor” (crayfish parties).
 For a few weeks in August, usually reserved Swedes kick off their shoes for one last summer festivity, donning party hats and adjusting bibs as they consume buckets of dill-brined crustaceans between rounds of schnapps and drinking songs.

 On Aug.
-20, Swedish chef Roberth Sundell and his wife, Andrea, will host a traditional kräftskiva at their Petaluma restaurant, Stockhome.
+19, Swedish chef Roberth Sundell will host a traditional kräftskiva at his Petaluma restaurant, Stockhome.
 The family-style menu will include plenty of dilled Swedish crayfish, along with side dishes like Crawfish Soup with Saffron Aioli, Cheese and Caramelized Onion Pie, Swedish Deviled Eggs and, for dessert, Lingonberry Cheesecake.

 I won’t be able to attend the kräftskiva in Petaluma this year.
-A native Swede, I’m currently in Stockholm.
-But I am more than happy to offer you a crash course into the intricacies of a Swedish crayfish party.
+But, as a native Swede, I am more than happy to offer you a crash course into the intricacies of a Swedish crayfish party.